 Get the latest from TODAY

 No matter how you get there, traveling gives your luggage a real beating.
 With just a little bit of TLC after every trip, however, it can feel fresh, clean and ready for next time.
-There's no need to dry clean luggage with these expert tips from cleaning coach Leslie Reichert.
+Cleaning coach Leslie Reichert shares her top tips with TODAY Home.

 Handles and bottoms